Karepalli: Train

-The Karepalli railway station is also one of the oldest railway station in the Telangana region.
+The Karepalli railway station is also one of the oldest railway stations in the Telangana region.
 The station was built by the British government.
 The train route which was originally laid for the coal from Singareni gets divided at Karepalli, as one route goes to Yellandu for coal stock while the other route transports the coal to the Kothagudem thermal power plant.

 The train route is also used by passengers for travel to Hyderabad and Vijayawada via Dornakal.

 Road

 It is connected to Yellandu and Khammam by road.
 TSRTC operates regular buses to Karepalli.
 There are also a large number of private autos that commute passengers.